-Responsible Person Action Inform prospective nursing students of the policy Department Head concerning student liability insurance and the Берагинени неай method of payment 2.
-Maintain a copy of policy as proof of coverage Enroll in the Student Malpractice Blanket Liability Student Insurance program each semester when paying class fees 1.
-Collect fees 2.
-Maintain a copy of policy as proof of coverage and Business Office / Purchasing Office remit annual premium to designated company 3.
+Responsible Person Action Department Head Inform prospective nursing students of the policy concerning student liability insurance and the method of payment.
+Maintain a copy of policy as proof of coverage Student 1.
+Enroll in the Student Malpractice Blanket Liability Insurance program each semester when paying class fees Business Office / Purchasing Office Collect fees.
+Maintain a copy of policy as proof of coverage and remit annual premium to designated company.
 Forward copy of updated policy to Department Head and department Administrative Assistant.